Exploring Lake Louise by Canoe

 The full moon above Lake Louise sinks lower in the morning sky

-We thought we were alone in the crisp alpine air until we stumbled upon a lone photographer.
+After climbing into our warmest clothes, we stepped outside into the eerie quiet.
+The full moon pierced the darkness, lighting our path.
+We thought we were alone in the crisp alpine air until we encountered a lone photographer.
 He hunched over his tripod, with his lens pointed across the lake at the shimmering glaciers of Mt.
 Victoria.

 After a quick briefing, we selected life jackets and paddles, before launching our canoe.
 The magnetic pull of the full moon hanging above Victoria Glacier, and the promise of sunshine propelled us along Lake Louise.